dr-vortex/blankstorm-multiplayer/README.md

 - auth (data is your token): request authorization.
 Must be a valid token (if your logged in: click the lock in the top right -> cookies -> annihiltion.drvortex.dev -> token -> double click value -> copy + paste)
 - get-clients: get the other connected clients.
 Requires authoization.
 - get-log: get the server logs.
 Requires authorization and being a website moderator or above (a client in get-clients with an oplvl greater than 0)
+- chat: sends a chat message.
+All other clients will recieve this!

 At some point the server code may not be posted to this repo if and sensitive data (like database passwords) are added.